PASSAGE11

 cats some burn worn

-A mechanism brings this about?
+A mechanism brings such and such about?
 To put a word before or after another word changes everything.
-Neither’s the same.
+Neither’s even the same.
 Like—if there were more words than meanings and—if so—what?
-One needn’t crack a word to get at the inside.
-As if meaning’s somehow hidden or makes a quick getaway.
+One needn’t crack a word to get at its inside.
+Meaning’s not hidden inside or making a quick getaway.
 ‘I’m whatever Gotham needs me to be’, saith Batman.

 Thur

-To rely on numbers—or script—to quantify—lunacy, surely?
+To rely on numbers—or script—lunacy, surely?
 Or— breaks?
-How clarify delectation?
-As—is—hardly—blue.
+How clarify?
+As—hardly—blue.

 Fri